o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/creating-and-simulating-physx-ragdoll.md

 **To create a joint limit**

-1. In the **Animation Editor**, in the **OpenGL Render Window**, adjust the child local rotation so that the red axis points along the bone.
+1. In the **Animation Editor**, in the **Atom Render Window**, adjust the child local rotation so that the red axis points along the bone.

 1. Adjust the parent local rotation so that the red axis appears inside the swing cone.